Theory on variational high-dimensional tensor networks: Barren plateaus in high-dimensional tensor network models

 where we have $2(D^4-1/d)<D^4d^2-1$.
-At last, by using Chebyshev's inequality, we conclude the Eq.~(\ref{Prob:global}).
+At last, by using the Chebyshev's inequality, we conclude the Eq.~(\ref{Prob:global}).

-The aforementioned theorem has two interpretations.
-First, similar to the results in one-dimensional case~\cite{liu2022presence}, the global loss function in the high-dimensional tensor networks also shows the same behaviors as the probability that the gradient along any direction is non-zero to any precision $\epsilon$ vanishes exponentially in terms of the number of physical sites.
+The aforementioned Theorem \ref{theorem:global} has two interpretations.
+First, similar to the results in the one-dimensional case~\cite{liu2022presence}, the global loss function for the high-dimensional tensor networks also suffers from the barren plateau problem, namly the probability that the gradient along any direction is non-zero to any precision $\epsilon$ vanishes exponentially with respect to the number of physical sites.
 Second, the results demonstrate a connection between the trainability of tensor-network states and their global typicality.
 Global typicality refers to the phenomenon in which a quantum system, when prepared in a random state, has properties that are typical of most states chosen at random~\cite{Silvano2010Typicality}.
 Specifically, as the system size increases and becomes equilibrated, the expected values of observables in a random state converge to their typical values with a high degree of probability, which demonstrates the same characteristics of the barren plateaus phenomenon.